thashu28/DiagnoSoftAI/README.md

   - `message`: User's message to the chatbot

 ## Data Set and AI Model
 This study leverages the BraTS 2020 dataset,(The BraTS dataset (Brain Tumor Segmentation) is a widely used benchmark dataset for the segmentation of brain tumors in MRI images, featuring multimodal scans and ground truth annotations for gliomas, categorized into high-grade (HGG) and low-grade (LGG) gliomas.)  comprising multimodal MRI scans (T1, T1ce, T2, FLAIR), to develop an attention-based U-Net model.
 The architecture incorporates attention gates to focus on tumor regions, improving segmentation accuracy.
 Evaluation metrics show competitive results, and the model demonstrates significant improvements over the baseline U-Net.
-While training w ehave saved the model weights, here we have imported the saved loaded weights for the prediction of the segmentation of brain tumours.
+While training we have saved the model weights, here we have imported the saved loaded weights for the prediction of the segmentation of brain tumours.

 ## Contributing
 Contributions to this project are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.
 For major changes, please discuss them first in the project's issue tracker.